xjsxujingsong/FairMOT_TensorRT/README.md

 This is C++ version of [FairMOT](https://github.com/ifzhang/FairMOT) using TensorRT in Windows.

 The detection and feature extraction parts using TensorRT can refer to [tensorRTIntegrate](https://github.com/dlunion/tensorRTIntegrate).
+If you would like to remove the dependency of DCN, please refer to another repository [FairMOT_TensorRT_C](https://github.com/xjsxujingsong/FairMOT_TensorRT_C).

 ## How to Run